iotku/websplit/README.md

 websplit
 ========

-LiveSplit inspired (style) web browser based timer with splits.
+WIP LiveSplit inspired (style) web browser based timer with splits.

 [Live Demo](http://iotku.pw/websplit)

 Currently being tested with Chrome and Firefox.
-Should also work in IE9+ and most other modern browsers.
+Should also work in IE9+, [but doesn't currently](https://github.com/iotku/websplit/issues/8); it is confirmed working in IE11, and should work in most other browsers that don't break everything I try to use.

 About
 =====